 In an unofficial referendum held on Oct.
 31, 2013, the 65,000 registered voters from the Dinka Ngok tribe of the disputed Abyei region voted to join South Sudan with a 99.9% majority.
 The unsurprising results were not recognized by the government of either country, nor did the other tribe, the Misseriya—who side with Sudan—nor the African Union support the vote.

-Country on the Brink of Civil War
+Country Falls into Civil War

 Information Please® Database, © 2008 Pearson Education, Inc. All rights reserved.